Skip to main content

 • Reliability: RepairPal 4.0/5 from RepairPal.
 Most reliable SUVs 2025 →

-• AAA estimates $1,449/yr in maintenance for the Compact SUV (Electric) class, below the $1,786 average for conventional vehicles.
+• AAA estimates $1,449 per year in maintenance for the Compact SUV (Electric) class.

 • Crash-test coverage is incomplete: NHTSA data is not available for this model yet.